 Like the Meyersons, we believe that the best undergraduate creative experiences are collaborative, encourage student autonomy and responsibility, and create strong mentoring relationships with faculty.

 Only tenure track faculty are eligible to be nominated.
 Clinical faculty are not eligible.

-All nomination materials must be submitted electronically, using the link below, by Tuesday, Feb.
-19, 2019.
+All nomination materials must be submitted electronically.
+Nomination information is forthcoming.
 Please have collected all supporting documentation prior to completing the online form.

 Nominations should include: